LAX - JAX

 • Which airlines offer Wi-Fi service onboard planes from Los Angeles to Jacksonville?

-American Airlines, Alaska Airlines, and JetBlue offer inflight Wi-Fi service on the Los Angeles to Jacksonville flight route.
+American Airlines, Alaska Airlines, Delta, and JetBlue offer inflight Wi-Fi service on the Los Angeles to Jacksonville flight route.

 • Which aircraft models fly most regularly from Los Angeles to Jacksonville?